By 2025, 75% of data will be moved off the cloud. It seems like the cloud just became the major method of data storage. But where are we heading next?

 Below are the pain points of edge computing in your business.
 Many of these are being addressed by various providers.

 Although edge computing has a security benefit by distributing the network’s risk, it creates security breach concerns within the same network.
-All the peripheral devices do not have equitable security capabilities.
-Therefore, cyber attackers could exploit the vulnerable devices to access the network.
+All peripheral devices do not have equitable security capabilities.
+Therefore, cyber attackers could exploit vulnerable devices to access the network.

 All regions are not the same in terms of skilled labor, network opportunities, and resources.
-Therefore, some areas may have fewer devices connected in the network or employees facing remote problems.
+Therefore, some areas may have fewer devices connected to the network or employees facing remote problems.
 The result of this is the company not being able to process enough data in some regions.

 Loss of Data